 If you can get past the somewhat macabre title, you’ll find an uncommonly beautiful story about the power of fear, forgiveness and free will from the mind of Tolkien/ Lewis’s fellow (yet lesser-known) Inkling, Charles Williams.
-Confession time: I’d never heard of this author until recently, and I only discovered his work through searching ‘Doppelgänger books’ on Google.
+Confession time: I’d never heard of this author until recently, and I only discovered his work through searching ‘Doppelgänger books’ on Google for my PhD.

 But Descent into Hell is so much more than this.

 The story centres on the staging of a play by famous dramatist Peter Stanhope at his home town of Battle Hill, just outside of London (though the place itself exists in a mystical, quasi-timeless state of existence).
 There’s much excitement at the prospect of a local boy turned celebrity returning home, and everyone gets involved in the theatrics of it all.
 We follow four main characters: Stanhope, Pauline (a woman who is haunted by her Doppelgänger), Wentworth (a lecherous local historian), and an unnamed dead man, as they navigate the symbolic – and, at times, literal – rope that leads down to hell.

 Descent is a strange, magnificent book that transcends its literary limits and forges a psychologically profound and deeply emotional story the likes of which I had never encountered before.
 It’s not an easy read, but it is a unique experience that I cannot recommend highly enough.
 I love it so much that I have even started on the film adaptation in my head (starring Eva Green as Pauline, Timothy Dalton as Stanhope, and Tom Wilkinson as Wentworth, directed by Jane Campion/ Jonathan Glazer).
 But for now, let’s have a look at some of the book’s pervading themes, including faith, identity and choice which are masterfully framed by the motif trio of doubles, darkness and – naturally – descent…